NTTF Notice of Renewal and Non-renewal

 Notice of renewal or non-renewal must be provided by email to the bargaining unit faculty member’s official UO email address, using the appropriate template provided on the HR website.

-The university is obligated to provide notice of renewal or non-renewal to career NTTF bargaining unit members no later than May 1 of the last year of the faculty member’s current appointment.
-Refer to CBA, Article 16, sections 1 and 5 for details.
-This requirement does not apply to career NTTF in funding-contingent positions.
+The university is obligated to provide notice of renewal or non-renewal to non-funding contingent career NTTF no later than May 1 of the last year of the faculty member’s current appointment.

 There is no fixed date for notices for career funding-contingent faculty, as appointment end dates vary considerably based on the particulars of funding sources.
-For bargaining-unit career funding-contingent NTTF who have achieved promotion, the CBA requires they receive at least 30 days of notice prior to the nonrenewal of the appointment.
-However, you may not notify funding-contingent faculty of contract renewal until you have the funds available to finance their new appointment.
+For funding-contingent NTTF who have achieved promotion, the CBA requires they receive at least 30 days of notice prior to the nonrenewal of the appointment.
+However, units may not notify funding-contingent faculty of contract renewal until funds are available to finance their new appointment.

 If notice is not provided by the timelines listed in CBA Article 16, Section 1, the affected NTTF “shall receive a payment proportional to his or her base salary for the number of days the notice was late” (CBA Article 16, section 5a).
 Further, a faculty member who does not receive notice as set forth in CBA and who continues to work under the terms and conditions of the expiring appointment after it expires will be paid for all work performed (CBA Article 16, section 5b).
 Any costs incurred for missing the deadline will be borne by the unit.